 Asparagus is one of those love it or hate it vegetables.
 I love it, as long as it is properly cooked.
 Overcook it and you get slime.
 But cooked until just tender, it’s sublime.
-And roasting it brings out its sweetness, like it does for other vegetables like these roasted mini peppers.
+And roasting it brings out its sweetness, like it does for other vegetables.

 Growing Asparagus